metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 #### Needle

-In case of the `needle` the control plane is small and running inside a kind cluster, the physical bare metal machines, can be any machines and switches which are supported by metal stack, but can be smaller in terms of cpu, memory and network speed, because these machines must only be capable of running the `nail` metal stack control plane.
+The `needle` control plane is kept very small and running inside a `kind` cluster.
+The physical bare metal machines can be any machines and switches which are supported by metal stack, but can be smaller in terms of cpu, memory and network speed, because these machines must only be capable of running the `nail` metal stack control plane.

 1. Control Plane

-In the most simple case the `needle` control plane is based on kind which is running on a machine which was setup manually/partly automated with a debian:12 operating system.
+In the most simple case the `needle` control plane is based on `kind` which is running on a machine which was setup manually/partly automated with a debian:12 operating system.
-This machine provides a decent amount of cpu, memory and storage locally to store all persistent data locally.
+This machine provides a decent amount of cpu, memory and storage locally to store all persistent data.
 The amount of cpus and memory depends on the required size of the expected `nail` control plane.
 A typical single socket server with 8-16 cores and 64GB of RAM and two NVMe drives of 1TB would be a good starting point.

-In a typical kind setup, stateful set would not survive their data once the kind cluster was terminated and started again.
-But there is a possibility to define parts of the local storage of the server to be provided to the kind cluster for the PVCs.
-With that, kind could be terminated and started again, for example to update and reboot the host os, or update kind itself, the data will still be there.
+In a typical `kind` setup, a stateful set would loose the data once the `kind` cluster was terminated and started again.
+But there is a possibility to define parts of the local storage of the server to be provided to the `kind` cluster for the PVCs.
+With that, `kind` could be terminated and started again, for example to update and reboot the host os, or update `kind` itself and the data will persist.

-Example kind configuration for persistent storage on the hosts os:
+Example `kind` configuration for persistent storage on the hosts os:

 ```yaml
 kind: Cluster